navigating-stories/orange-story-navigator/doc/widgets/tutorial4.md

 - Hint: Ensure the stories are properly loaded, with each document represented in the corpus.

 ### Step 2: Load the Custom Word List
 - Task: Load the predefined custom word list inspired by Halliday's functional categories using the File widget.
+The file `dutch_halliday_action_list.csv` can be found  [here](../../orangecontrib/storynavigation/resources).
 - Outcome: The word list will be loaded and prepared for merging with the fairytales dataset.
 - Widget: File → Data Table (1)